You will need

 - Everyone should turn their hand over so they’re looking at the blank side.

-- Everyone should think about what they’d be comfortable sharing online with someone they don’t know.
+- Now everyone should think about what they’d be comfortable sharing online with someone they don’t know.
 They should write or draw what they’d be comfortable sharing in this situation.

 - Everyone should talk about what they’d be comfortable sharing.
 The people leading the activity should help everyone decide what’s safe – it might be a bit different depending on everyone’s age and experience.